 I will only divulge that it does pay dividends to help out in the classroom.

 She also was sensitive to LGBT issues; often a child in her class would have two same-sex parents.
-She would read them The Family Book and And Tango Makes Three.
+She would read them It’s Okay to be Different and And Tango Makes Three.

 Kindergarten is such a wonderful time to explore the world via picture books.
 I’ve picked some of my favorites and hope you will share some of yours by leaving a comment!
 Thank you!